mikkelimatlock/uv-exporter/README.md

 # uv-exporter
 Exports UV mapping from an obj file
+Now all coordinates will be mapped into the [0, 1] range, so everything will be cramped in the square.
+Better than a lot of details lost.

+A full rework is due.
+No more manual parsing, I'll get some better obj parser.

 ## Usage:
 (in command promt)
 python uvexporter.py -i %SOURCE% [-o %OUTPUT%] [--h %HEIGHT%] [--w %WIDTH%] [-lw %LINEWIDTH%]